radiofisica-hgugm/kali_mc/docs/source/index.rst

 .. warning::

    The software is intended for educational purposes.
-The end user is responsible of verification of the different dosimetric characteristics of its unit.
+The end user is responsible for verifying the different dosimetric characteristics of their unit.

 Contents
 --------